 In spring of 1977, the University Senate, at an impasse on many of the issues affecting the University, was dissolved by the then University President Eugene Mills.
 The Academic Senate, the historical predecessor to the modern Faculty Senate, was formed shortly thereafter, and was given jurisdiction over educational policies and other academic affairs.
 The Academic Senate was an expanded version of the Faculty Caucus, and contained little or no voting student representation.

 A task force of students was appointed to recommend a new governance system for students with jurisdiction over policies and matters pertaining to student life.
 The Constitution for a new Student Senate, based on a similar power and organizational structure as its 1969 predecessor, was completed and signed by President Mills in May of 1979.

 This Student Senate, which is the iteration still in existence today, is the longest surviving student government ever to exist at the University of New Hampshire, proving that the decades of hardship in the mid 20th-century for students’ right to self-government had finally succeeded.
 Many grievances put forth in the protests of the 1960s, such as complete student control over the funding of student organizations, is now realized through the Student Activity Fee Committee of this, the current, Student Senate.
 Student demands for a say in the student conduct system are realized in the Student Senate’s enduring power to review changes to the Student Rights, Rules, and Responsibilities.
-Finally, and perhaps most importantly, the push for the autonomy of student government is fulfilled by the complete student composition of the Student Senate, which does not even have a faculty or administrator advisor.

 While the Student Senate, like all other forms of government, is by no means perfect, its resilience to address the needs of generations of UNH students makes it a symbol of hope in the endure of student self-government for campuses across the country.